Tomb Raiding and Magic - The Blackbird and the Ghost

-Huw Steer creates a marvelous setting for his stories as well.
+Huw Steer creates a marvelous setting for his stories.
 The book is set in a fantastic world filled with historical mysteries.
 Powerful wizards have left behind a series of magical scrolls that could change the world.
 The seas are heated to boiling temperatures by tectonic activity under the water.

-Regardless, the book captured my interest from start to finish, and if the series is continued then I will certainly continue reading (and recommending).
+This book captured my interest from start to finish, and if the series is continued then I will certainly continue reading (and recommending).
+I can already anticipate fascinating explanations and revelations for his fantastic story setting, and I'm eagerly awaiting more development of the titular Blackbird.
 The author has the opportunity to better explain, develop, and codify his system of magic, and use this magic in creative, logical ways.
-If he keeps his magical use consistent and interesting. rather than just using it to propel the plot into the next page, then this series has great potential.
+If he keeps his magical use consistent and interesting. rather than just using it to propel the plot into the next page, then this series has immense potential.
 I'm looking forward to the next installment.